douguet/LEA3D/README.md

  	pymol mol_1.sdf mol_2.sdf mol3.sdf

-**2. Use lea3d to design molecules using some aspirin molecular properties**
+**3. Use lea3d to evaluate molecules using the fitness function**

-Here, the file ligand-aspirin.func is read (its name is indicated in file ligand-aspirin.in).
-It contains 4 properties to evaluate (number of atoms, molecular weight, fsp3 value and 2 chemical functions (ester + acid)).
+In this example, the objective is to use the program to evaluate the fitness function of a SDF file of molecules.
+The input file is given as input and the file ligand-aspirin.in indicates the fitness function file to use (ligand-aspirin.func).

-	perl ../lea3d-main/MAIN ligand-aspirin.in
+	perl ../lea3d-main/MAIN -e  ligand-aspirin.in

  To visualize the best candidate of each generation: